iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: May 2, 2019 Thursday

+**Today's Progress**: Trying to get back in sync with LC101 curriculum.
+Finished up SQL basics.
+Laying out plan to complete my next assignment.
+Also looking into SQL hosting.

+**Thoughts** I wasted a lot of time on the class resources for SQL.
+YouTube did me fine.
+But I may still need to fill in the gaps on things the video didn't cover as to not be behind my classmates.
+The video was really good though.

 ### Day 25: May 1, 2019 Wednesday

 **Today's Progress**: Worked with the youtube video from yesterday.
 Also set up the environment for my classwork in the recommended server.